 The Role of Baptism

-We are now prepared to offer a case study of the role of works and works relation to faith, using the example of the rite of convert baptism.
-We will see that the answer to the question, "Is baptism necessary for salvation?", is that the question is out of order.
-If there is any question that needs to be asked, it is this: "If you are saved, and you know what baptism means and that it was commanded by Christ, why would you not be baptized?"
+We are now prepared to offer a case study of the role of works and works relation to faith (loyalty), using the example of the rite of convert baptism.
+We will see that the answer to the question, "Is baptism necessary for salvation?" (in terms of covenant entry alone) is that the question is out of order.
+If there is any question that needs to be asked, it is this: "If you have joined the covenent, and you know what baptism means and that it was commanded by Christ, why would you not be baptized?"

-One does not become baptized to be saved.
+One does not become baptized to be saved (enter the covenant).
 Instead, one is saved and is therefore baptized.
-Faith that is true inevitably manifests itself in obedience, and being that baptism is the first act declared for the believer by Christ, the true believer will gladly undergo baptism.
+Faith (loyalty) that is true inevitably manifests itself in obedience, and being that baptism is the first act declared for the believer by Christ, the true believer will gladly undergo baptism.

 Here are some verses that are used by a number of groups in this regard.
 Verses which seem to have a unique usage by a particular group will be found in linked articles below, or, one may wish to consult the encyclopedia by Scripture reference.